 - Company secretarial work, for example preparation and distribution of the notices for the AGM/EGMs; (NB – not all managing agents will be willing to offer this service)

-- Risk management, fire and health and safety compliance
+- Risk management, fire safety and health and safety compliance

 Sample covering letter inviting tenders